The Practical Guide to MCP Auth: Identity, Control & Agent Permissions

 The Missing Gateway to Secure MCP Servers

-When it comes to securing MCP and agent data flows, middleware is your best friend.
-Specifically, a gateway that can secure, provision, monitor, and log data flows between agent and MCP servers, along with EVERYTHING the agent decides to do with the capabilities it has because of MCPs..
+When it comes to securing MCP and agent data flows and making MCP servers suitable for business use, middleware is your best friend.
+Specifically, an MCP gateway that can secure, provision, monitor, and log data flows between agent and MCP servers, along with EVERYTHING the agent decides to do with the capabilities it has because of MCPs..

 MCP Manager offers such a gateway, allowing you to: